Hospice Billing

 Vaccine Billing

-2. Please verify that we can use our hospice NPI when billing claims, and this will not interfere with our regular hospice billing?
+1. Can we use our hospice NPI when billing claims?
+Will this interfere with our regular hospice billing?

 Answer: Hospices are permitted to bill for vaccines to all eligible beneficiaries whether or not the beneficiary has elected the hospice benefit.

-6. When billing for a vaccine should we include all hospice diagnosis on the claim form or only use Z23 to indicate encounter for immunizations?
+4. When billing for a vaccine should we include all hospice diagnoses on the claim form or only use Z23 to indicate encounter for immunizations?

 Answer: No. For hospice vaccine billing claims you are not to report a condition code 07 on the claim.

-Answer: Correct, for billing a hospice vaccine code the preferred frequency code is “1” – admit through discharge, since this claim will be for a service provided during a single month.
+Answer: Yes.
+When billing a hospice vaccine claim the preferred frequency code is “1” – admit through discharge, since this claim will be for a service provided during a single month.
 However, the Medicare system will allow frequency codes 1, 2, 3, 4.

 Answer: The TOB should be an 8X1 and the patient status code should be “01.”